-Migrants Who Die Or Go Missing On Their Way To The US Highlight The Dangers Many Face In Mexico
+A Heartbreaking Number Of Migrants Die Or Go Missing On Their Way To The US Every Year

 Traveling through Mexico to reach the United States border can be an incredibly dangerous journey, and new data suggests that the number of migrants who have died or gone missing on their way to the U.S. is higher than previously estimated.
 Their deaths highlight the widespread violence in Central America many are seeking to escape.

 Almost 4,000 migrants have died or gone missing on their way to the U.S. while traveling through Mexico in the past four years, according to the Associated Press.
 That's 1,573 more than the United Nation's previous estimate — and the AP acknowledges that the true number of missing or dead migrants is likely higher than 4,000.

 The Trump administration's immigration policies have increasingly made it more difficult for migrants to cross the U.S.-Mexico border and seek asylum.
 President Donald Trump has proposed working out a deal with Mexico that would require migrants to stay in Mexico while their asylum applications are processed across the border, and more than 6,000 migrants have been stuck in Tijuana for weeks, as The New York Times reports.
 While some decided to take one-year humanitarian visas from the Mexican government that allow them to stay temporarily, the new data on missing and murdered migrants sheds light on what dangers they could face in Mexico.

 Traveling to the U.S. through Mexico can be more dangerous than other migrant routes worldwide because of the prevalence of drug trafficking and gang violence, according to the AP's report.
 More than 37,000 people have gone missing throughout the country due to this violence, which the AP notes makes it even harder for people to track down missing relatives.